alimr70/FWD-Udacity-Advanced-Front-End-Third-Assignment/README.md

 ## This project is the second assignment of FWD & Udacity Advanced Web Development Track

-### What this project does is analyzing news provided by user through an external thrid party API and return some of the results to the user.
-The Main purpos of the project is to practice working with build tool(Webpack) and it's different configs with Babel and Sass in development and productions
+### What this project does is analyze news provided by the user through an external third-party API and return some of the results to the user.
+The main purpose of the project is to practice working with the build tool(Webpack) and its different configs with Babel and Sass in development and productions

 ### To start developing